jackrwright/MemoryGame/MemoryGame/README.md

 ## Additional Components for SceneKit

 ### Game2.scn
 This contains the environment for the game.
 It includes a wood floor, a brick wall for the background, lighting and the camera position.
+To simplify the placement of cards, I used UIView points as the dimensional units in the scene.
+I then only needed to transform the card position from the UIStackView into the equivalent position in the scene.
 ### CardNode.swift
 This is visual counterpart to CardView.swift.
 CardNode and CardView instances keep references to each other for managing game play.